 Arthrograms do take longer than traditional x-rays, but your exam should be complete within approximately one hour.
 If your doctor has also ordered an MRI of the joint, however, you’ll need to make additional time.

-One of our radiologists will review your study as soon as the images are available, and the results will be sent to your doctor within 24 hours of your exam.
+A radiologist will review your study as soon as the images are available, and the results will be sent to your doctor within 24 hours to a few days after your exam.*

 Please arrive 30 minutes prior to your appointment time, so that you can register with AHI and fill out necessary forms.